monopolize-all/MTSP-using-sectors/README.md

 # Credits

-This project was done in collaboration with Agamdeep Singh.
+This project was done in collaboration with Agamdeep Singh(https://github.com/jnash10).

 python-tsp is a python implementation for solving the Travelling Salesman Problem. https://pypi.org/project/python-tsp/